With now have everything ready to put all together and implement the final UI.

 }

-Each hook returns a Either
+Each hook returns data

 const dailyLog = useDailyLog(date);